ankitects/anki-manual/searching.md

 ## Matching special characters

-The above examples show that some characters have special meaning to Anki.
-The following is an exhaustive list of these special characters and describes how you can search for each of them as a literal.
+This section was written for Anki 2.1.36+ - earlier versions did not support escaping characters in certain situations.

+As shown in the previous section, some characters like `*`, `_` and `"` have a special meaning in Anki.
+If you need to locate those characters in a search, you need to tell Anki not to treat them specially.

-- *Space*
+- _Space_
   To match something including spaces, enclose the `"entire term"` in double quotes.
 If it is a colon search, you also have the option to only quote the `part:"after the colon"`.

+- `"`, `*` and `_`
+  Add a backslash before these characters to treat them literally.
+For example, `_` will match any single character, but `\_` matches only an actual underscore.

 - `\`
-  The backslash is used to deprive the following character, possibly another `\`, of its special meaning.
-This is called “escaping”.
-So `\\` must be used to match a single `\`.

-- `"`, `*` and `_`
-  These three characters can only be matched literally if you escape them with `\`.
-  For example, `_` will match any single character, but `\_` matches the literal underscore `_`.
+  Because a backlash is used to remove the special meaning from other characters, it too is treated specially.
+If you need to search for an actual backslash, use `\\` instead of `\`.

 - `(` and `)`
-  Escaping parentheses is optional if they are enclosed in quotes.
+  You can search for parentheses either by enclosing them in quotes, and/or by using a backslash.
 That is, `"()"`, `\(\)` and `"\(\)"` are all equivalent, but `()` is not.

 - `-`
-  The minus is ambiguous if it is the first character of a term.
-In that case, you can escape it or quote the entire term to distinguish it from the negator.
-Both `\-.-` and `"-.-"` are fine to match a resigned emoji.
+  Starting a search term with `-` usually inverts it: `-dog` matches everything except dog for example.
+If you instead wish to include an actual hyphen, you can either use a backslash, or include the text in quotes, such as `\-.-` or `"-.-"`.

 - `:`
   Colons have to be escaped unless they are preceded by another, unescaped colon.